 Although it isn’t commonly known that naltrexone can be used as a treatment for alcohol addiction, including for moderation, there are no regulations limiting what type of doctor is able to prescribe naltrexone in the U.S.

 Most inpatient treatment centers follow a traditional model of abstinence-based treatment, while the Sinclair Method is often begun in outpatient settings like medical offices.
-Workit Health offers naltrexone treatment utilizing The Sinclair Method for alcohol addiction in California, Michigan, New Jersey, Washington, Ohio, Florida, Oregon, Texas, Minnesota, and Alaska.
+Workit Health offers naltrexone treatment utilizing The Sinclair Method for alcohol addiction in California, Michigan, New Jersey, Washington, Ohio, Virginia, Florida, Oregon, Texas, Minnesota, and Alaska.
 We serve these entire states via telehealth.
 If you aren’t in one of these three states, you can refer to the C Three Foundation’s directory of in-person and telehealth naltrexone providers.